Home of Bobsled, Luge, and Skeleton Training

 Try the Lake Placid bobsled experience with our professional drivers and brakemen or go it alone with the Lake Placid skeleton experience and slide into Olympic tradition.

-Set within this world class facility the ISSM strives to educate current and future athletes about the history and development of their sports while offering the public an inspiring story that merges the past, present and future.
+Set within this world class facility the exhibit strives to educate current and future athletes about the history and development of their sports while offering the public an inspiring story that merges the past, present and future.
 Hike the path around the track with a historical brochure for an uderstanding of the changing nature of the sport.

 Watch the USA Luge Live Track Cam!